junjypark/CLEAN/README.md

 Note: The current version of the package is a beta version and may contain bugs.
 Please forward your inquiries to `junjy.park [[at]] utoronto [[dot]] ca` and we will respond in 48 hours.

+> Oct 15: We now support the `get.empirical.variogram' function that computes the group-averaged empirical variogram for exploratory data analyses.

 > Sept 14: Installation errors for Window users have been fixed.

 > April 20: CLEAN-R methods implemented in the package.